guillaumelamirand/docker-monitor/README.md

 This component is based on the work done by [Sanderhuisman](https://https://github.com/Sanderhuisman/home-assistant-custom-components).

-### Docker Monitor
+## How it works

-The Docker monitor allows you to monitor statistics and turn on/off containers.
+The Docker monitor allows you to monitor statistics containers.
 The monitor can connected to a daemon through the url parameter.
 When home assistant is used within a Docker container, the daemon can be mounted as follows `-v /var/run/docker.sock:/var/run/docker.sock:ro`.
 The monitor is based on [Glances](https://github.com/nicolargo/glances) and [ha-dockermon](https://github.com/philhawthorne/ha-dockermon).

 **Important note: as the loading path of platforms have been changed in issue [#20807](https://github.com/home-assistant/home-assistant/pull/20807), the current version requires HA versions 0.88 and above.
 For older versions, use version [0.0.1](https://github.com/Sanderhuisman/home-assistant-custom-components/releases/tag/0.0.1).**

-#### Installation with HACS
+## Installation with HACS
 [HACS](https://github.com/custom-components/hacs) is a custom integration that allows you to search for, discover, install, and manage custom additions to Home Assistant.

 1. In the HACS store select the **Settings** tab.
 2. Enter `guillaumelamirand/docker-monitor` in the **Add Custom Repository** box and select **Integration** from the **Category** list.
 3. On the **Integrations** tab search for "Docker Monitor" and follow the links to install.

-#### Installation with HACS
-[HACS](https://github.com/custom-components/hacs) is a custom integration that allows you to search for, discover, install, and manage custom additions to Home Assistant.

-1. In the HACS store select the **Settings** tab.
-2. Enter `guillaumelamirand/docker-monitor` in the **Add Custom Repository** box and select **Integration** from the **Category** list.
-3. On the **Integrations** tab search for "Docker Monitor" and follow the links to install.

-#### Configuration
+## Configuration

 To use the `docker_monitor` in your installation, add the following to your `configuration.yaml` file: